Email marketing is dead. Open rates are abysmal.

 If video is more your thing, I ran through this blog on a video too.

-What is an open rate?
+What are open rates?
 And how can you improve it?

 The open rate is quite simply, the amount of people who received your email and open it – it’s often noted as a percentage.
 So if you send to a list of 500, and 50 of them open it, your open rate is 10%.